-Loyalty programs and extra perks are another great way to increase your hotel bookings, especially while people are traveling less due to COVID-19.
+Loyalty programs and extra perks are another great way to increase your hotel bookings.

 You can go a few different routes with this tactic:

-Remember that these “extra perks” can also be simple.
-Guests might love a beautifully designed guide to the neighborhood, or a handy list of recommendations for nearby attractions and/or restaurant deals.
+remember that these “extra perks” can also be simple.
+Guests might love a beautifully designed guide to the neighbourhood, or a handy list of recommendations for nearby attractions and/or restaurant deals.
 Marketing your location is just as important for increasing your hotel bookings!

 Finally, consider expanding reach by working with a partner.
-Here at TurboRes, we’ve helped hotels across the United States expand their presence and boost their hotel bookings by connecting you to corporate travel planners.
+Here at TurboRes, we’ve helped hospitality service providers across the United States expand their presence and boost their hotel bookings by connecting you to corporate travel planners.
 Plus, with your dedicated portal, you can provide dynamic offerings to your guests.
 And unlike other OTAs, there are ZERO commissions — just sustainable growth and satisfied guests.

 Contact us to learn more today!